Introduction

 Phenotypic selection, a process that humans have mastered for thousands of years, is necessary but far from sufficient to achieve this result.
 The food and pharmaceutical industries play an instrumental role in feeding chickens and preventing them from dying from bacterial or viral infections that are common in very dense and confined populations.
 The biology of this chicken is controlled at a molecular level.

 Focusing on specific machines such as those described above, however numerous they may be in the system, limits the analysis to the question of “how?”.
-Addressing the question of "why?" transforms our study into a significantly more ambitious undertaking.
-As we work through this question, overarching “general machines” will emerge.
-These machines convert the illusion of needing to prevent randomness (through accumulation, optimization, planning, norms, or standards) into fuel for specific machines.
+Addressing the question of "why?" is a more ambitious undertaking.
+As we work through this question, overarching “general machines” emerge.
+These general machines convert the illusion of needing to prevent randomness (through accumulation, optimization, planning, norms, or standards) into fuel for specific machines.
 The chicken grew enormous not just because humans believed it was technically feasible, but primarily because they felt that it was necessary.
-The "why" behind our giant chicken lies at the intersection of the Financial Machine and the State Machine.

 General machines transcend the framework of cause and effect.
+The "why" of our giant chicken lies at the intersection of the Financial Machine and the State Machine.

-They prompt us to question the comfort humans derive from numbers representing quantities as abstract as space, energy, or time.
-All our machines, whether general or specific, ultimately reflect our relationship with these three concepts and our obsession with mastering them.
+General machines prompt us to question the comfort humans derive from numbers representing quantities as abstract as space, energy, or time.
+All our machines, whether general or specific, ultimately reflect our relationship with these three concepts and our obsession with controlling them.
 Through technological progress, we have managed to escape the natural order of things, and our control now extends from the infinitely large to the infinitely small.

 The good news is that, as the adage goes, trees don't grow to the sky.
 Eventually, the law of diminishing returns and Parkinson's law come into play, which we will try to illustrate across several domains.

 The bad news is that trees inevitably fall.
-This cautionary note echoes throughout history in the works of those who have attempted to formulate a theory of the Machine based on the technical knowledge of their time.
+We'll find similar cautionary notes throughout history in the works of those who have attempted to formulate a theory of the Machine based on the technical knowledge of their time.
+The Machine —as an instrument for controlling entropy in its various forms —has captivated thinkers since antiquity.

-Wiener also observes that our relationship with the Machine forms a crucial pillar of modern philosophy, expressing surprise at its lack of recognition as such.
-Indeed, the Machine—as an instrument for controlling entropy in its various forms—has captivated thinkers since antiquity.
+Wiener observes that our relationship with the Machine forms a crucial pillar of modern philosophy, albeit it is rarely recognized as such.
 Any contemporary attempt to grasp the nature of the Machine necessarily leads to revisit numerous works, some visionary, from both scientific and philosophical perspectives.

 1 Le Voyage, Les Fleurs du Mal